 Event Message Required or Optional Comments Service_Instance R None Interconnect_Start 0 Required if Announcement Server for delivering the Message indicating reason Repeat Call cannot be activated is Off-Net on PSTN.
-Interconnect_Stop 0 Required only if the appropriate Interconnect_Start was activated.
-Intelligent_Peripheral_Usage_Start 0 Required only if Announcement Server for delivering the Message indicatin reason Repeat Call cannot be activated is On-Net.
-NOTE: This Event Message will be defined in a future release of this IPCablecom standard.
-Intelligent_Peripheral_Usage_Sto p 0 Required only if Announcement Server for delivering the Message indicating reason Repeat Call cannot be activated is On-Net, NOTE: This Event Message will be defined in a future release of this IPCablecom standard.
+Interconnect_Stop О Required only if the appropriate Interconnect_Start was activated.
+Intelligent_Peripheral_Usage Start 0 Required only if Announcement Server for delivering the Message indicating reason Repeat Call cannot be activated is On-Net.
+Intelligent_Peripheral_Usage Stop 0 Required only if Announcement Server for delivering the Message indicating reason Repeat Call cannot be activated is On-Net,